DS4PS/course-asu-paf-586-summer-2019/lab-04-feature-engineering.md

 Note that Lidar uses lasers to enhance typicaly digital photographic techniques by including rich measures of light frequency and the ability to triangulate height.
 Lidar is an expensive technology, but many cities (including Phoenix) have a database of Lidar images that are open for public use.

-**3. Model Canopies**
+**3. Model Canopies** by using a geometric tesselation algorithm to predict canopy boundaries and create a new spatial file that contains both tree coordinates, heights, and canopy sizes.

 <img src="https://raw.githubusercontent.com/DS4PS/paf-586-summer-2019/master/assets/img/lidar4.png" style="width:600px;">

+This information would be useful for tracking the number of trees as well as changes in canopies over time.

 ## Faces

+Facial recognition software has become accurate and ubiquitous.
+What features does a computer need in order to recognize a person?
+How are these features engineered from a two-dimensional image of a face?

 ### Feature Extraction

-The program will start with an image, and look for faces, frame the face, then look for prominent features so they can be isolated:
+Similar to the programs that read text in images above by identifying text then isolating characters, facial recognition software starts by scanning an image to look for faces.
+If it finds one it then has a routine to frame the face, then isolate prominent features on the face:

 ![](https://i.ytimg.com/vi/V7UdYzCMKvw/hqdefault.jpg)